Iran President Calls 60% Enrichment an Answer to ‘Evilness'

 Iran previously had said it could use uranium enriched up to 60% for nuclear-powered ships.
 However, the Islamic Republic currently has no such ships in its navy.
 The IAEA has confirmed that Iran informed it of its plans to enrich up to 60%.

-Iran had been enriching up to 20% — and even that was a short technical step to weapons-grade levels of 90%.
+Iran had been enriching up to 20% — and even that was a short technical step to weapons-grade levels.

 The weekend attack at Natanz was initially described only as a blackout in the electrical grid feeding above-ground workshops and underground enrichment halls — but later Iranian officials began calling it an attack.